ipelupessy/triangle/README.rst

 two-dimensional quality mesh generator and delaunay triangulator library, available `here <http://www.cs.cmu.edu/~quake/triangle.html>`_.

-This implementation of python triangle utilizes cython to wrap the C API as closely as possible.
+This implementation of python triangle utilizes ctypes to wrap the C API as closely as possible.

 See the documentation at http://dzhelil.info/triangle/